-Remember to come back to this guide after watching the film...
-My Life, My Goals Getting ready to work on your goal - leave stress behind EXETER
+To view the film go to: https://bit.ly/3ny6qc4 My Life, My Goals Getting ready to work on your goal - leave stress behind EXETER

 Getting ready to work on your goal - leave stress behind Before you can begin making changes to your life, you need to be in a positive frame of mind.
 Ken says the first challenge is to leave stress behind! - Here are some of the ways that we do this: - Nature I go for a walk, being near the sea.